grafana/grafana/docs/sources/panels-visualizations/configure-legend/index.md

 ![Legend formatted as a table showing sorted values](screenshot-legend-sorted-10.3-v2.png)

 {{% admonition type="note" %}}
-This feature is only supported in these panels: Bar chart, Histogram, Time series.
+This feature is only supported for the following visualizations: bar chart, histogram, time series.
 {{% /admonition %}}

 {{% docs/reference %}}